worthanwill/SP12-StudioBuddy/README.md

 2. Download this project to a directory of your choice.
 3. Run Windows Powershell as administrator.
 In Powershell, navigate to the project directory and run "npm install react-native".
 This will take some time.
 4. There are a few extra dependencies that also need to be installed on to the project:
-  a.
-React Navigation: In the project directory, run "npm install @react-navigation/native".
+- React Navigation: In the project directory, run "npm install @react-navigation/native".
 Afterwards, run "npm install react-native-screens react-native-safe-area-context"
 5. In Powershell, run "npx react-native start".
 Metro will start and allow you to install and run the app in a device/emulator of your choice.